Disney Cruise Line Port Excursions – Discounts & Tips

 - Several of the fancier tube slides can be accessed from the Current; you just float around until you see a fork in the river, with one side leading to the “Rapids” and one to the “Power Tower.”
 Take the Power Tower path to get to two elaborate slides called The Drop and The Falls via a conveyor belt that carries you to the top of the Power Tower without you even having to get out of your tube.
 To get to the other slides in the Power Tower you have to leave the Current and walk up some stairs.

 - The food from the snack bars is pretty ordinary and similar to theme-park food.
-If you want something more interesting, there is a full-service restaurant in the water park area called Shark Bites that serves a few Bahamian specialties like conch salad, conch chowder, and johnnycake (in addition to the usual burgers, salads and chicken strips).
+If you want more exciting food, there is a full-service restaurant in the water park area called Shark Bites that serves a few Bahamian specialties like conch salad, conch chowder, and johnnycake (in addition to the usual burgers, salads and chicken strips).
 You could also head over to the Beach Tower and try the Cave Grill, which has a nice view of Cabbage Beach, and you could check out the sharks in the predator lagoons while you’re over there.
 If you have a lunch voucher it may only be good at certain restaurants, so check on that before you hike all the way over to the Beach Tower.

 Guests of the Comfort Suites Paradise Island get FREE admission to the aquariums, exhibits, pools, beach and most importantly Aquaventure, just like guests of Atlantis itself.
 The Comfort Suites is conveniently located right next door to the Atlantis Coral Towers.
 Each room you book gives you up to four passes to Atlantis (one for each person in the room).
 The hotel has a 3:00 pm check in time, but you can “check in” early in the morning and get the paperwork you’ll need to get your Atlantis wristbands; they will be happy to tell you how to get to Atlantis.
 You can even check in and check out in one transaction so you don’t have to stop by on your way back to the ship, or if you’d like to use the room you can come back after 3 to shower and change before heading back to the ship.

 In the last few years the Comfort Suites has raised the price for single-night stays considerably, and added fees that take the final price for one night to $100/person or more at times.
 However, if you check their web site regularly, you can sometimes snag deals in the off season, and they offer a small discount for AAA members.
 Kids under 16 are FREE, but anyone 16 or over is considered an adult, and there’s a $40 fee for every adult after the first two.
-Even at their top rates, one night at the Comfort Suites plus cab fare is almost sure to be less expensive than getting day passes to Aquaventure or buying the Disney excursion for a family of 3 or 4, and you can book it in advance, which you can’t with the day passes.
+Even at their top rates, one night at the Comfort Suites plus cab fare is almost sure to be less expensive than getting day passes to Aquaventure or buying the Disney excursion for a family of 3 or 4, and you can book it in advance easily.
 For families of 5 or more, you’ll have to get two rooms unless one or more of the kids is 3 or younger (children 3 or under don’t need a wristband to get into Aquaventure when accompanied by a paying adult, so they don’t need to be on the Comfort Suites booking).
 For two adults, the Disney excursion is often the least expensive way to go, but price it out just to be sure.

 There are several public beaches in Nassau which cost nothing to visit other than transportation costs, plus of course any snacks, drinks, souvenirs, hair braiding, etc. you might purchase while you’re there.
 Most of the public beaches will have vendors hawking drinks, chairs, pictures, souvenirs, etc. and some of them can be pushy.
 Generally just politely saying “no thanks” is enough to get them to move on.